monkeyscanjump/ollama-ws-system/docs/getting-started.md

 - Review the API Reference for detailed WebSocket API documentation
 - Explore the Security Model to understand the authentication system
-- Check out client implementation guides for Node.js, Python, and Browser
+- Check out client implementation guides for Node.js and Browser

 ## Getting Help